Three Capes & Tasman Peninsula Walking Tour – 4 days

 Once back on the main track we reach Crescent Bay.
 This beach is incredibly beautiful and often sparsely populated.

 This evening we enjoy dinner at the onsite restaurant at Stewarts Bay Lodge.

-Meals: breakfast, lunch and dinner (at guest own expense)
+Meals: breakfast, lunch (dinner at guest own expense)

 After breakfast and lunch walking, we head out for our final day.
-This morning we head out on the 3-hour award wining Wilderness Cruise which departs daily.
+This morning we head out on the 3-hour award wining Wilderness Cruise.
 Make sure you dress warmly for the cruise – warm jackets, scarves, beanies and gloves are recommended.

 The boat gets very close to the spectacular rock formations along the coastline and stops regularly for easy viewing and photography.
 See seals, albatross, white-bellied sea eagles and enjoy an exhilarating ride on this fantastic cruise.